SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Golden Gate Ferry Company operates all of the Tiburon ferries from the main SF Ferry Building.

-Learn more about the trip to Tiburon including pricing, schedule info, and tips.
+>> Learn more about the trip to Tiburon including pricing, schedule info, and tips

-Larkspur Ferry
+Larkspur

 Coastal Cities to the East

-For longer rides, there are ferries that cover the whole width of the SF Bay, going northeast to Vallejo and east to Richmond, Oakland, and Alameda.
-These routes are primarily a form of public transportation for commuters coming and going to work in the city.
+There are also ferries that travel the width of the SF Bay, going northeast to Vallejo and east to Richmond, Oakland, and Alameda.

-Alameda Ferry
+Alameda

-There are two ferry terminals in Alameda: Main Street (20 minutes from SF) and Harbor Bay (25 minutes from SF).
+The San Francisco Bay Ferry services two ferry terminals in Alameda: Main Street (20 minutes from SF) and Harbor Bay (25 minutes from SF).

 Use Gate G in SF to get to the Main Street terminal, which sits just across the narrow estuary from Oakland on the island’s northwest shore, formerly a US Naval Base that has since been redeveloped to house several wineries and breweries and one of the Bay Area’s largest antiques fairs.
+This one runs all day every day.

-Oakland Ferry
+Oakland

-The ferry ride from SF to Oakland (out of Gate G) and vice versa costs the same as the Alameda ferry, and often includes Alameda Main Street as a stop.
-The duration is 25 minutes when direct, or 35 minutes when including the Alameda stop.
+The San Francisco Bay Ferry from SF to Oakland (also out of Gate G) and vice versa costs the same as the Alameda ferry, and often includes Alameda Main Street as a stop.

 The Oakland Ferry Terminal is located at 10 Clay Street in Jack London Square, a waterfront shopping area that hosts many outdoor events and contains several restaurants.
-This is also the location of an Amtrak train station and AC transit bus stop to connect to you to other parts of the East Bay.

 Close to the Oakland ferry terminal, you’ll find a Bay Wheels public bike share dock as well as bike lockers at the Amtrak station.

-Vallejo Ferry
+Vallejo

-This is the region’s longest ferry ride, with a duration of one hour.
 That’s because it travels under the Richmond-San Rafael Bridge and all the way up the northern inlet of the San Francisco Bay, called San Pablo Bay.
-If you’re up for a longer day trip, this is an option!

 Bay Cruises

 If you don't want to leave San Francisco, but want still want the experience of cruising out on the water, then check out the various San Francisco Bay cruises.

-They range from the basic 60-minute trip around the bay to romantic champagne cruises at sunset.
+They range from the classic 60-minute trip under the Golden Gate to a romantic sunset and city lights cruise.
 It's an unforgettable way to spend a few hours of your visit to San Francisco.
-Find the one that is right for you!

 Sporting Events in San Francisco